 A Tower Garden is fun an interactive

 These thingamajigs make great teaching aids.
 There is a whole movement bringing them into classrooms to get kids excited about growing food and eating healthy.
 I can speak personally for my own kids that they are about 2396x more likely to try something if I tell them it came from or is made with something that came from our garden.

 They also like to go out and look at it, turn it around, feel the leaves on the plants, etc. It’s a constant topic of conversation during the outdoor growing season.
 Over the past 3 years, my oldest son has developed a new habit of going outside ‘for a snack’ too.
 He helps himself to lettuce leaves, tomatoes, and kale.
 Just because he can!

 Yep, you can grow food INSIDE if you want to.
 With the nifty grow lights, you can have fresh greens, herbs, sprouts, etc. all year long.
 If you haven’t caught on yet, growing veggies at home means they aren’t sprayed with all the stuff we hear about on the

 fearmongerer TV.
 So imagine a fresh salad.
 In December.
 That you grew yourself.
 The future is here people!

 A Tower Garden is crazy versatile

 People do some really fun things with their gardens.
-Custom cages, self-refilling reservoirs, makeshift tiny greenhouses… it’s pretty cool!
-In the future, I anticipate that I will be one of those nerds, but for now, I just use it as is and grow the basics.
+Custom cages, auto refilling reservoirs, makeshift tiny greenhouses… it’s pretty cool!
+In the future, I anticipate that I will be one of those nerds, but for now, I just use it as-is and grow the basics.
 And guess what?
 IT’S AWESOME!